 For Willowbrook Farm’s Lutfi Radwan, the argument about stunning feels disproportionate.
 With most British halal meat being pre-stunned, “the only difference between stunned halal and non-halal slaughter is the awareness that it’s a gift from God,” he says.
-While factory farming techniques and mechanical slaughter persist, “should the stun/non-stun debate really be a top priority for a vet?” he asks.
+While factory farming techniques and mechanical slaughter persist, “Should the stun/non-stun debate be a top priority for a vet?” he asks.
 “The last three seconds of an animal’s life?”

 The halal industry, he says, tends to focus too much on how animals die rather than on how they live.
-Halal certification audits may focus on the details of whether there’s alcohol in the hand sanitizer at abattoirs, or use of the unlawful “blessed blade”, which has the pre-slaughter prayer written on it rather than having it pronounced for each individual animal.
+Halal certification audits may focus on the details of whether there’s alcohol in the hand sanitizer at abattoirs, or use of the unlawful “blessed blade”, which has the pre-slaughter prayer written on it rather than having it pronounced for each animal.

 But there are broader issues at stake, springing from Islam’s emphasis on sustainable living and kindness to animals.
 The Qur’an commands Muslims to “eat of what is in the earth lawful and wholesome”, but too often, notes Lutfi, the emphasis remains on the lawful – halal – rather than tayyib, the wholesome and pure.

-Many halal meat producers too often mirror the pitfalls of the mass food industry: expediency and cheapness often trumping Islamic dictates on natural methods of farming and raising animals.
+Many halal meat producers too often mirror the pitfalls of the mass food industry: expediency and cheapness often trump Islamic dictates on natural methods of farming and raising animals.
 “Halal is so much wider than just how an animal is killed or about meat,” says Muhammad Nazir, CEO of Ghanim International UK, a halal food company backed by the Brunei government.
 “It’s about eating food that benefits an individual in their physical and spiritual wellbeing.”

 As the halal industry grows from butcher’s and kebab shops to a huge industry, there’s an inevitable tension between the desire for convenience and the quest for spiritual enhancement.
 Chains such as KFC and Nando’s are creating halal outlets, Pizza Express uses halal chicken and supermarkets are charting a growing demand for frozen halal foods.

-“Products that allow for a more convenient lifestyle are becoming more popular, such as food that you can just ‘grab and go’ like pre-packed halal meat,” says Noor Ali, world food manager at Morrisons, who has also seen a rise in products for children – “nuggets, fritters, popcorn and burgers”.
+“Products that allow for a more convenient lifestyle are becoming more popular, such as food that you can just ‘grab and go’ like pre-packed halal meat,” says Noor Ali, world food manager at Morrisons, who has also seen a rise in products for children – “nuggets, fritters, popcorn, and burgers”.

-Purists such as the Radwan’s worry about the rush towards the mainstream.
+Purists such as the Radwan worry about the rush towards the mainstream.
 “We can’t allow ourselves to be subsumed in what’s wrong with the British food industry already,” observes Lutfi.
 “If halal means anything, it’s got to be a bit more holistic.
 It’s got to distinguish itself.”

 If Willowbrook Farm is in the vanguard of organic halal food, there are signs that there’s an appetite – and the cash – to buy its £18.50 chickens.
-With the rise of the Muslim middle class, a new generation of consumers wants to eat halal, but also to enjoy variety, and even luxury.
+With the rise of the Muslim middle class, a new generation of consumers wants to eat halal, but also to enjoy variety and even luxury.
 So one can now order a “Snack Attack” basket for the hajj pilgrim from Halal Hamper House, or indulge in an “eggless couture cake” from Sugar Cream Cakes, thus avoiding eggs from non-halal chickens.

 At last year’s Halal food festival, “Haloodies” – halal foodies – could indulge in everything from non-alcoholic halal wine to Big Apple halal hotdogs.
-The festival, the brainchild of Imran Kausar, a doctor, and Noman Khawaja, a dentist-turned halal entrepreneur, grew out of frustration.
+The festival, the brainchild of Imran Kausar, a doctor, and Noman Khawaja, a dentist-turned-halal entrepreneur, grew out of frustration.

 “You could go to a dodgy kebab place, but you couldn’t go to a high-end restaurant,” said Khawaja.
 “It was like saying: ‘You are Muslim, and you can’t drive a Ferrari.’
 It didn’t make sense.”